-Podiatric surgeons in Australia must be able to work effectively with people from various cultures that may differ from their own.
-Culture may include, but is not limited to, age, gender, sexual orientation, race, socio-economic status (including occupation), religion, physical, mental or other impairments, ethnicity and health service culture.
+Podiatrists must be able to work effectively with people from various cultures that may differ from their own.
+Culture may include, but is not limited to age, gender, sexual orientation, race, socio-economic status (including occupation), religion, physical, mental or other impairments, ethnicity and health service culture.
 A holistic, patient and family-centred approach to practice requires cultural competence.